ConnectingElement/ce-capi/README.txt

 == Changelog ==

+= 1.0.13 =
+* Update the endpoint search to include posts that are not in a published state

 = 1.0.12 =
 * Fixing a thumbnail generation issue for WordPress versions prior to 5.3
 * Updating post meta data / regenerating thumbnails when updating images